sguerra/MaizovacUI/README.md

 - Allow changing the status of the services
 - Displays a table with all the transactions made by the users

+### Assumptions
+- Balance/Credit starts in 0 and increments as the User requests a service
+- Records are not editable for the sake of integrity of the data history
+- Balance/Credit is not editable for the sake of records history
+- Services are not removable, they can only be edited and disabled

 ## Stack
 - [Nuxt JS](https://nuxtjs.org/)